BytingBitz/pyscrapify/readme.md

 ***
 Future:
 ---
-Given this project was only developed for some business analysis I have been conducting, future development of this tool currently is unlikely.
-If bugs are found, will likely fix.
+Given this project was only developed for some business analysis I have been conducting, future development of this tool is unlikely.
+If bugs are found, they will likely be fixed.

 ***
 License: